php/php-langspec/spec/04-basic-concepts.md

 that must produce the same observable behavior as eager string copying, deferred array copy mechanisms are allowed in some cases to exhibit observably different behavior than eager array copying.
-Thus, for completeness this subclause describes how deferred array copies can be modeled in the abstract memory model and how conforming deferred array copy mechanisms must behave.
+Thus, for completeness this section describes how deferred array copies can be modeled in the abstract memory model and how conforming deferred array copy mechanisms must behave.